oevkaya/GAIL-DS-project/README.md

 #### General Properties

-- Verbosity: General length for the number of tokens or words to count the verbosity of the generated response in general except the coding component.
+- **Verbosity**: General length for the number of tokens or words to count the verbosity of the generated response in general except the coding component.
 This will focus on only the text related part!
 So far we have number of words and tokens
-- Runtime for the response creation
+- **Runtime** for the response creation
-- Verbosity ratio (input / output) in terms of either words or tokens: Can be considered!
+- **Verbosity ratio (input / output)** in terms of either words or tokens: Can be considered!
+It is the ratio of number of input tokens (words) / number of output tokens (words)

 #### Course-Grained Metrics

-- Completion Value (CV): This can be three different values in general (i) 0: if the executed thread is failed/not completed, (ii) 1: if the executed thread completed with a reasonable outcome but not matching with the ground truth, (iii) 2: if the executed thread completed succesfully with a correct match with the ground truth.
-This can be measured for each prompt out of 100 trials based on the stored list of responses
+- **Completion Ratio (CR)**: This can be three different values in general (i) 0: if the executed thread is failed/not completed, (ii) 1: if the executed thread completed with an acceptable outcome (either matching with ground truth or not).
+This can be measured for each prompt out of 100 trials based on the stored list of responses as a ratio
+- **Response Accuracy (RA)** or **Accuracy of Response (AoR)**: Whether the reported result is matching with the ground truth or not (can be numeric or string, or vector etc.), it can take either 0 or 1 again.
+If the output is decimal value, or if the match appears partially it can be controlled during the comparison for numerical values!
-- Code Executability: Whether the generated code is directly executable in a different environment or not, either taking 1 (it is directly executable) or 0 (not executable)
+- **Code Executability**: Whether the generated code is directly executable in a different environment or not, either taking 1 (it is directly executable) or 0 (not executable).
+HOW TO CHECK AS A BUNDLE ?
-- Code Reproducibility: Will it work on any similar CSV (i.e. no hard-coded paths or column names mismatches)?
+- **Code Reproducibility**: Will it work on any similar CSV (i.e. no hard-coded paths or column names mismatches)?
 Either taking 0 or 1 again
-- Text Similarity: Similarity measures such as Jaccard Index and other can be considered for the text part of the generated response to compare with each other or ground truth explanations for some tasks.
-Source: https://www.newscatcherapi.com/blog/ultimate-guide-to-text-similarity-with-python
+- **Text Similarity**: Similarity measures such as Jaccard Index and other can be considered for the text part of the generated response to compare with each other or ground truth explanations for some tasks.
+Source: https://www.newscatcherapi.com/blog/ultimate-guide-to-text-similarity-with-python.
+THIS CAN BE ADDED FOR SOME INTERPRETATION BASED QUESTIONS

-- Response Accuracy (RA) or Accuracy of Response (AoR): Whether the reported result is matching with the ground truth or not (can be numeric or string, or vector etc.), it can take either 0 or 1 again.
-- Coherency on the related threads (for questions that are linked such as 16, 16.1 etc.)
+- Coherency on the related threads (for questions that are linked such as 14, 14.1 etc.) - NOT DECIDED YET

 #### Task-Specific Metrics